Skip to main content

 To learn more about side effects that begin during treatment for cancer, visit Side Effects.

-Side effects from cancer treatment that begin after treatment and continue for months or years are called late effects.
+Problems from cancer treatment that begin 6 months or later after treatment and continue for months or years are called late effects.
 Late effects of cancer treatment may include:

-• Changes in mood, feelings, thinking, learning, or memory.
+• changes in mood, feelings, thinking, learning, or memory

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the possible late effects caused by some treatments.
-See the PDQ summary on Late Effects of Treatment for Childhood Cancer for more information.
+Learn more about Late Effects of Treatment for Childhood Cancer.

 As your child goes through treatment, they will have follow-up tests or check-ups.
-Some tests that were done to diagnose or stage the cancer may be repeated to see how well the treatment is working.
+Some of the tests that were done to diagnose the cancer may be repeated to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).